wen-liao/prml/README.md

 # prml

-lab codes for pattern recognition and machine learning
+lab codes for CS130030(Pattern Recognition) and CS130137(Pattern Recognition and Machine Learning)